 Why has HBO Go stopped working with my VPN?

 If you’re VPN has suddenly stopped working with HBO Go, it means that the VPN server and IP address you normally use has been blacklisted by HBO Go (we explain how this happens below).
-The easiest workaround you can try is to connect to simply switch servers and try to connect via another one.
+The easiest (and best) workaround you can try is to connect to simply switch servers and try to connect via another one – but below are also some things to try with your current VPN (these are not guaranteed to work though).

 How does HBO Go detect and blacklist VPNs?